-In the semifinal round, each performer will play an unaccompanied work of Bach, movements from notable concertos and a new commissioned composition by David Froom.
-In the final round, the artists must perform additional portions of their selected concerto and one major sonata movement.
+In the semifinal round, each performer played an unaccompanied work of Bach, movements from notable concertos and a new commissioned composition by David Froom.
+In the final round, the artists performed additional portions of their selected concerto and one major sonata movement.

-The distinguished jury includes violinist Glenn Dicterow, former concertmaster of the New York Philharmonic and on faculty at the USC Thornton School of Music; violist Karen Dreyfus, who also teaches at the Thornton School; this year’s commissioned composer, David Froom; Janet Horvath, violist and authority on injury prevention for performing artists; Mel Margolis, Music Director and Conductor at Fine Arts Chamber Orchestra; violinist Ian Swensen, Chair of Violin at SF Conservatory’s String Department; and Barbara Day Turner, Music Director of San José Chamber Orchestra.
+The distinguished jury included violinist Glenn Dicterow, former concertmaster of the New York Philharmonic and on faculty at the USC Thornton School of Music; violist Karen Dreyfus, who also teaches at the Thornton School; this year’s commissioned composer, David Froom; Janet Horvath, violist and authority on injury prevention for performing artists; Mel Margolis, Music Director and Conductor at Fine Arts Chamber Orchestra; violinist Ian Swensen, Chair of Violin at SF Conservatory’s String Department; and Barbara Day Turner, Music Director of San José Chamber Orchestra.